exit-failure/tds7000/README.md

 # Tektronix TDS7000/CSA7000
-Various guides and files for maintaining and repairing the Tektronix TDS7000/CSA7000 oscilloscope series
+Various guides and files for maintaining and repairing the Tektronix TDS7000/CSA7000 oscilloscope series There's still a lot to do and I will be added bits and pieces from time to time when I find a minute or.

+You are very welcome to contibute by eiter creating pull of feature requests or simpy sending me messages.

 ## Replacing the Backup Battery and restoring NVRAM Settings